cyverse/irodsfs/README.md

 ## Mount iRODS Collections with PAM Authentication (with SSL)
 Run `irodsfs` to mount a collection with PAM Authentication (with SSL) with following information.
+A configuration file describing the conneciton information in YAML format `./examples/ssl_config.yaml` must be provided with `-config` argument in the command line.

 - User: `iychoi`
 - iRODS Host: `data.cyverse.org`